ioerror/vula/multipass-tests/README.md

 You can run other scripts in this directory such as `retest.sh`, or you can run `multipass shell vula-test1` to go exploring inside one of the VMs.

-You can run `./reinstall.sh` which will use pip to (re)install vula in "editable" mode in each instance, so that that after you edit the code in your local checkout of this repository (which is mounted in the VMs) you can simply restart services (with `restart-services.sh` in them without needing to run `setup.py install` or anything else.
+You can also run `./reinstall.sh` which will use `pip -e .` to install vula in "editable" mode in each instance, so that that after you edit the code in your local checkout of this repository (which is mounted in the VMs) you can simply restart services (with `restart-services.sh`) without needing to run `setup.py install` or anything else.

-Using `./reinstall.sh && ./retest.sh` (which will remove all non-key state and restart the services) should be sufficient to test code changes most of the time (which is useful since starting the VMs from scratch takes ~2 minutes).
+After having run `reinstall.sh`, using `./retest.sh` (which will remove all non-key state and restart the services) should be sufficient to test code changes most of the time (which is useful since starting the VMs from scratch takes >2 minutes).

 ## Troubleshooting

 If multipass gets confused, you can delete the instances and start over by simply running `./stop.sh`.
-If you are unable to start new instances after deleting the old ones (eg, because they are "being prepared" as has happened to me once so far) you can fix this by restarting `multipassd` by running (assuming you installed it via snap) `sudo snap restart multipass.multipassd`.
+If you are unable to start new instances after deleting the old ones (eg, because they are "being prepared" as happens sometimes) you can fix this by restarting `multipassd` by running (assuming you installed it via snap) `sudo snap restart multipass.multipassd`.

 ## Testing default route encryption in the multipass VMs